wisniewskikr/chrisblog-it-java-springboot/others/communication/springboot-communication-restclient-httpexchange/README.md

 1. In a command line tool check list of Docker images with `docker images`
 1. In a command line tool check list of all Docker containers with `docker ps -a`
 1. In a command line tool check list of active Docker containers with `docker ps`
-1. In a command line tool check list of Docker nerworks with `docker network ls`
+1. In a command line tool check list of Docker networks with `docker network ls`
 1. In a command line tool check container logs with `docker logs {container-name}`